-London wedding taking place during a viral outbreak is going to done with great humour, a lot of emotion, glamour and frequent handwashing.
+This London wedding, taking place at the outset of the Covid-19 outbreak was done with great humour, a lot of emotion, glamour and frequent handwashing.
 The Ushers handed out neat phials of spray handwash with every order of service…

 Harriette got ready at the elegant Egerton Garden Hotel in Knightsbridge, various friends and relatives came and went to check on the state of preparedness which happily gave me plenty of opportunity as the wedding photographer, especially to take photographs of the two cheeky young bridesmaids.